 Medical Editor: John P. Cunha, DO, FACOEP

 Khedezla (desvenlafaxine) is a type of antidepressant called a serotonin and norepinephrine reuptake inhibitor (SNRI) used to treat major depressive disorder (MDD).
-Common side effects include sleepiness, dizziness, loss of appetite, insomnia, anxiety, sweating, decreased sex drive, constipation, delayed orgasm and ejaculation.
+Common side effects of Khedezla include:

 The recommended dose for Khedezla is 50 mg once daily, with or without food.
 Khedezla may interact with monoamine oxidase inhibitors (MAOIs), other antidepressants, metoclopramide, silbutramine, tramadol, St. John's Wort, tryptophan supplements, and medicines used to treat mood, anxiety, psychotic, or thought disorders.
 Tell your doctor all medications and supplements you use.
 It is unknown if Khedezla will harm a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant while taking Khedezla.
 This drug can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breastfeeding.